Explainer

 More to the point, the study contained an enormous methodological flaw: it based its conclusions on a scenario wherein all livestock farming was banned in Sonoma, which is not what Measure J would have done.
 A study by the Yes on J campaign found that in actuality, only around 21 CAFOs in Sonoma would have been impacted by the measure — less than one percent of the county’s 3,000-plus farms.

 The No on J campaign made several other dubious claims about the measure’s impact.
 The website states that the passage of Measure J would have increased greenhouse gas emissions, as it would have required trucks to drive farther to deliver animal products.
-That claim is almost certainly false, as when it comes to climate pollution from the food system, factory farms themselves emit far more greenhouse gasses than the trucks that carry meat, dairy and eggs.
+That claim is almost certainly false.
+When it comes to climate pollution from the food system, factory farms themselves emit far more greenhouse gasses than the trucks that carry meat, dairy and eggs — and the foods they produce must also be transported.

 The No on J website also claimed that Measure J would have increased local prices of dairy and milk — a claim that agricultural economics professor Daniel Sumner of UC Davis says is false, as other farms in the state would have easily filled the production gap.